Certificate in Working Therapeutically with Autistic Adults

 Autistic people have the most challenges with their mental health and suicide, and yet they are the population that are least likely to seek help.
 Our sector needs to rebuild trust in the quality healthcare that we have the potential to provide to improve mental health outcomes for autistic clients.

-What is the format like?
+What is the format like on the training days?

 The training is delivered live in a group of attendees and trainers on Zoom.